Introduction to niche podcast sponsorship revenue

 Use the calculator as a structured estimate, then test it against real sponsor conversations.
 The most useful output is not a single perfect number.
 It is a clearer picture of what truly drives your podcast business: downloads, CPM, sponsor load, and recurring income that keeps the business steady when campaign demand changes.

-Mini-game: Rate Card Rush
+Mini-game: Podcast Rate Card Rush

-Optional, separate, and just for fun: this arcade-style mini-game turns sponsor pricing into a fast matching challenge.
+Optional, separate, and just for fun: this arcade-style mini-game turns podcast sponsorship pricing into a fast matching challenge.
 It uses your selected niche and CPM as the benchmark, so the cards you see are tied to the same language as the calculator.
 It does not change your results; it simply teaches the same idea from another angle: the best shows usually win by matching the right sponsor to the right inventory instead of chasing every flashy offer.

 Game takeaway: selective, high-fit sponsor sales usually beat stuffing more low-value ads into the same show.